 From the seller:

 1986 BMW M5.
 European specification model.
 Only 24,000 original miles!
 This superb example features flawless “Diamond black” paint with gorgeous brown water buffalo leather.
 With only one owner from new, this Dinan-prepared M5 features an inter-cooled turbocharger and Borla stainless exhaust system, the combination of which produces an impressive 462 horsepower!
 A stage III suspension package and Brembo F-40 braking system with drilled rotors makes this a true “Ultimate Driving Machine” experience.
 In addition, thermostatically controlled transmission and differential coolers have been fitted to the car.
 The usual 5-series amenities of air conditioning, power windows, door locks and factory sunroof add to the comfort and convenience of this ultra-high performance sedan – a true sports car with four doors.
+All EPA and DOT certification papers are available.

 For those of you who know, this car needs no introduction.
 For those of you who don’t, this is the BMW tuner DINAN’s second car ever built.